Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Related Work

 \subsection{Privacy Preservation for Multiparty Linear Regression}

 Linear regression is a fundamental model in machine learning and has many applications.
-Thus, developing distributed and privacy-preserving linear regression approach has been recently receiving significant attention.
+Developing distributed and privacy-preserving linear regression approaches has recently received significant attention.

-Until now, many efforts on distributed linear regression are to cooperate with multiple parties collaboratively to learn a global model by sharing a subset of the parameters\cite{tit/YuanPS21,tac/YangZYS21,jmlr/DobribanS20,aaai/HuWW20}.
-However, the sharing of local parameters may also leak sensitive information\cite{ccs/HitajAP17,sp/MelisSCS19}.
-As a result, several privacy-preserving linear regression approaches have been proposed under the federated learning framework\cite{tdp/Dankar15,popets/GasconSB0DZE17,asiaccs/LuD21, nips/BernsteinS19}.
-To solve the optimization problem of linear regression, most of them are based on the federated Gradient Descent method\cite{sp/MelisSCS19,isci/WangZLZL21,isci/ChenRT18}.
-Indeed, federated Gradient Descent is applicable for ordinary multiparty linear regression\cite{sp/MelisSCS19,isci/WangZLZL21} and multiparty ridge regression with $\mathcal{L}_2$ regularization\cite{isci/ChenRT18,isci/WangZLZL21}.
+Until now, many efforts on distributed linear regression are to combine multiple parties collaboratively to learn a global model by sharing a subset of the parameters~\cite{tit/YuanPS21,tac/YangZYS21,jmlr/DobribanS20,aaai/HuWW20}.
+However, sharing local parameters may also leak sensitive information~\cite{ccs/HitajAP17,sp/MelisSCS19}.
+As a result, several privacy-preserving linear regression approaches have been proposed under the federated learning framework~\cite{tdp/Dankar15,popets/GasconSB0DZE17,asiaccs/LuD21, nips/BernsteinS19}.
+To solve the optimization problem of linear regression, most of them are based on the federated Gradient Descent method~\cite{sp/MelisSCS19,isci/WangZLZL21,isci/ChenRT18}.
+Indeed, federated Gradient Descent is applicable for ordinary multiparty linear regression without any regularizations~\cite{sp/MelisSCS19,isci/WangZLZL21}, or multiparty ridge regression with $\mathcal{L}_2$ regularization~\cite{isci/ChenRT18,isci/WangZLZL21}.